 - The Crucible, as explained under "Theatre".

-- A Series of Unfortunate Events by Daniel Handler.
-Once things were united behind VFD.
-Then the schism happened and everything went straight to hell.
+- A Series of Unfortunate Events: Once, things were united behind VFD — then the schism happened, and everything went straight to hell.

 - Almost anything written by Alexis Gilliland.
 His cartoons for the old RPG GURPS Illuminati set the tone. ("It'll be tough to test my theory without destroying the universe... but what the heck... it's a really neat theory!" or "Paranoid police, sir.
 You're under arrest.
 Nobody could look that innocent unless they were plotting against the state.")

 - The Discworld sometimes verges on this, especially in the books that star Rincewind.
 Played with in Moving Pictures: when one man wonders why all of CMOT Dibbler's movies (or "clicks") are set in a "World Gone Mad", Dibbler's nephew comments "Because he is a very observant man."